What Is SCD Yogurt Starter?

 This long-culture process also helps brake down some of the milk proteins resulting in overall ease of digestion for this yogurt.
 Another added benefit is that longer fermentation time allows more time for the bacteria to multiply which means very high probiotic content as the following quote illustrates.

 “there isn’t a probiotic source available that will give you what 1 or 2 cups of homemade SCD legal yogurt will in terms of a bacteria payload.
 For each 1 ml of yogurt you eat, you ingest about 3 Billion CFU’s of probiotic goodness.
 CFUs are colony-forming units or a way to measure how many bacteria are in a substance.
 According to Elaine, SCD legal yogurt contains at least 700 Billion CFUs per cup.
 Now, go look at your probiotic pills.
 I bet at most you’re getting about 50 billion CFUs a day.
 That’s the equivalent of shooting a machine gun at a fortified bunker.
 Except this bunker is your digestive tract and it currently has on average of about 100 TRILLION bacteria in it”

 – SCD Lifestyle

 Using this method will result in more of a tart yogurt similar to Bulgarian style.
 Yogurt bacteria consume the milk sugar lactose and convert it to lactic acid.
-Because your SCD yogurt starter sits in milk for a full 24 hours it produces for more lactic acid and thus more tartness.
+Because your SCD yogurt starter sits in milk for a full 24 hours it produces more lactic acid and thus more tartness.
 Some folks have found that using whole milk or straining the yogurt helps to subdue tartness.
-Or it can be eaten with honey and pureed fruit which is allow on the SCD diet.
+Or it can be eaten with honey and pureed fruit which is allowed on the SCD diet.